-What Is Depth of Field and What Does It Have to Do With Image Stacking
+What Is Depth of Field and How Does Macro Focus Stacking Relate to Image Stacking?

 To preview the effect, use your camera’s depth-of-field preview button if it has one.
 More of the scene is in focus at smaller apertures.
 Particularly if you switch your camera to live view without exposure simulation.